 Sweater and Sailing

-Posted by dampcityknits under WIP (Work in Progress), dyeing, free pattern, knitting, recycling yarn | Tags: knitting and sailing, lady sweater, recycled cashmere, recycled yarn |Leave a Comment
+Posted by Emily Wessel under dyeing, free pattern, knitting, recycling yarn, WIP (Work in Progress) | Tags: knitting and sailing, lady sweater, recycled cashmere, recycled yarn |Leave a Comment

 Another dorky and uninspired post title… unfortunately the naming mojo just rarely visits me.